 The region of Nubia was home to some of ancient Egypt’s most scenic temples.
 Philae, a Greco-Roman temple dedicated to Isis, isn’t just remarkable for its stunning island location, but also for its history.
 Philae Island, in fact, was the very last holdout of the ancient Egyptian religion.
 While Philae remains one of Aswan’s most popular destinations, fans of island temples also shouldn’t miss nearby New Kalabsha.

-New Kalabsha is a small island functioning as an open-air museum for temples that had to be relocated because of the Aswan High Dam.
+New Kalabsha is a small island functioning as an open air museum for temples that had to be relocated after the Aswan High Dam’s construction.
 And while most visitors would never suspect it, Philae Temple too was entirely dismantled and moved to a new island called Agilkia.

 In the following guide, we’ll be going over the basics of Philae and New Kalabsha and how to visit both places from Aswan.
 And for those interested, a trip to the controversial Aswan High Dam can easily be thrown in as well.